 Now that May is here, many school owners are wondering: What’s next for membership billing?
 Should I continue freezing my membership billing, add a month credit to the end of term agreements, or should I — can I — charge my members for online classes?

-While we can’t issue a blanket statement to say if you should or can charge for classes, we can provide guidance and let you know how Martial Arts school clients are handling membership billing.
+We can’t issue a blanket statement to say if you should or can charge for classes.
+We can provide guidance and let you know how Martial Arts school clients are handling membership billing.

-First and foremost, before going any further, it’s extremely important to make sure you’re looking to your state guidelines to know what is and isn’t allowed when it comes to membership billing.
+First and foremost, before going any further, it’s extremely important to make sure you’re looking to your state guidelines.
+This will help you know what is and isn’t allowed when it comes to membership billing.

 If you do offer online classes in lieu of in-person classes for the time being, many states require that members opt-in for these services